-As a Strengths-Advocate, Enthusiast and Coach, I have been very aware of my potential to get ‘evangelical’ about the Strengths Movement.
+As a Strengths-Based advocate, enthusiast, and coach, I have been very aware of my potential to get ‘evangelical’ about the Strengths Movement.
 In particular, I have to tread very carefully with my own family regarding accessing, exploring and thriving using their own strengths.

 Within 30 minutes, my son had his Top 3 report (StrengthsExplorer offers 10 potential themes for ages 10-14, and provides a Top 3 report for all participants) which accurately portrayed him as Dependable, Achieving and Caring.
 After reading the definitions in the report earnestly, Ross turned to me and said ‘Is that really me, Dad?’
 My heart skipped a beat and I replied, ‘Absolutely Ross – that is you!’
 When his face lit up like the sun, I knew we were on a new journey as a family.